xformerfhs/VBAUtilities/README.md

 ### FileCompressionManager

-Managing file compression is horribly complicated under Windows as this is not an attribute but something that is achieved by issuing IO control command.
+Managing file compression is horribly complicated under Windows as this is not an attribute but something that is achieved by issuing I/O control command.
 This class puts a simple wrapper around the complexity of handling compressed files.
 One can create a compressed file and read, set and clear the compression state of a file.

 ### RandomFileName